 PointsBet became the fourth sportsbook in Iowa when the Australian company’s app debuted in November 2019.
 PointsBet’s retail sportsbook location at Catfish Bend Casino opened even earlier on Aug.
 19, 2020.
-Sign up with PointsBet Iowa today and claim 2 risk-free bets worth up to $2,000.
+Sign up with PointsBet Iowa today and claim two second chance free bets worth up to $2,000.
 Just be sure to enter the PointsBet Iowa promo code BETBONUS during registration.

 PointsBet offers some distinctive forms of sports betting, and in this PointsBet Iowa review, you will learn all about PointsBetting and how it works.

 We also detail how to get signed up with PointsBet Sportsbook, including downloading the PointsBet app for your Android or Apple device, how to deposit money and cash out, and of course we explain precisely how the PointsBet Sportsbook welcome bonus works for Iowa bettors.

 PointsBet sign-up bonus: Up to a $2,000 value

 PointsBet online sportsbook has a great offer for new customers.
 It is for two second chance bets worth as much as $2,000.
 To get started sign up with PointsBet Iowa and use our exclusive PointsBet promo code BETBONUS.